Explore prompt engineering with Prompty

 Create an Azure AI hub and project

-You can create an Azure AI hub and project manually through the Azure AI Foundry portal, as well as deploy the model used in the exercise.
+You can create an Azure AI project manually through the Azure AI Foundry portal, as well as deploy the model used in the exercise.
 However, you can also automate this process through the use of a template application with Azure Developer CLI (azd).

 1. In a web browser, open Azure portal at https://portal.azure.com and sign in using your Azure credentials.